 Ranakpur Jain Temples

-Udaipur (90 km from Ranakpur): Udaipur, the city of lakes was the capital of the historic kingdom of Mewar.
+Udaipur (90 km from Ranakpur): Udaipur, the city of lakes, was the capital of the historic kingdom of Mewar.
 It embraces places where you can give your eyes and soul an absolute treat.
-Some of the places are City Palace, Jagdish Temple, Gangaur Ghat, Dudh Talai, Jagmandi, and Lake Pichola.
+Some of the places are the City Palace, Jagdish Temple, Gangaur Ghat, Dudh Talai, Jagmandi, and Lake Pichola.

 Where to stay: